-MIDI Output: each new note (i.e. when the Output B trigger fires) is output as a MIDI note message on MIDI channel 1.
+MIDI Output: each new note (i.e. when the Output B trigger fires) is output as a MIDI note message on the MIDI channel selected in the settings.

 MIDI Input: MIDI note messages received on MIDI channel 1 set parameter 2 (root key).